cloudstack-llc/mlx-knife/docs/ELECTRON_PACKAGING.md

 ## Server behavior

-- The packaged binary runs the HTTP server in-process (single PID).
-This keeps process management simple from Electron.
+- The packaged binary runs the HTTP server in-process by default (no uvicorn supervisor).
+The native launcher sets `MLXK2_SUPERVISE=0` so there’s no extra python supervisor process.
 - Pressing Ctrl-C stops the process; from Electron, send `SIGINT` to the spawned process handle or `SIGKILL` if needed.

+Process naming:
+- The release pipeline compiles a native launcher so the parent process name appears as the launcher binary (e.g., `msty-mlx-studio`).
+- You’ll see one `python` child process while the server runs.
+Stopping the parent with `SIGINT`/`SIGTERM` stops the child promptly; a second signal escalates to `SIGKILL`.

 Version reporting:
 - The packaged binary prints only the numeric version for `--version`.